LudovicoRighi/LudovicoRighi/README.md

 • Software Engineer Intern at [Optiver](https://optiver.com/) (Jul-Aug 2022)

  👨‍🎓 **Education**:
 • Master of Science in Computer Science and Engineering at Politecnico di Milano (Italy) - (Sep 2020 - Oct 2023).
-• Bachelor of Science in Computer Science and Engineering at Università degli Studi di Modena e Reggio Emilia (Italy) - (Sep 2017 - Oct 2020).
+• Bachelor of Science in Computer Science and Engineering at Università degli Studi di Modena e Reggio Emilia (Italy) - (Sep 2017 - Jul 2020).

 Feel free to contact me: